zappingsbrew/korea-congo/README.md

 - ChatGPT generated the README structure, sections, formatting, and descriptive text.
 - This userscript is purely cosmetic and **does not modify any website functionality or collect personal data**.
 - The script only replaces displayed text locally in your browser, including dynamically generated content like search results.

-## Status

-Not a release.
-Repository is used for active development and testing.

 ## License